ali14252004/kEy/README.md

 ### Reporting

-Users can generate comprehensive reports in the Gem System by following these steps:
+Users can generate comprehensive reports in the Gym System by following these steps:

 1. **Navigate to the Reports section.**
 2. **Select the type of report** you wish to generate (e.g., project overview, task completion).